Take full control of how your checkout appears on your website with ThriveCart’s advanced pop-up checkout setup options.

 This piece of code needs to be placed somewhere on the page.
 It doesn’t matter where, but we advise near the top so it’s loaded early.

 Step 2.
-Your custom HTML
+Build your custom HTML

 Next, we need to look at building the element that’s going to launch your pop-up checkout.
+The below codes will all need to be formatted with your account and product details (by replacing “your subdomain” and the product ID with your own).

 <a href="javascript:;" class="thrivecart-button" data-thrivecart-account="your subdomain" data-thrivecart-product="1">This is your link text</a>